WEC-Sim/WEC-Sim/doc/users-guide/README.md

-# How to view WEC-Sim Users Guide
-The Users Guide can be viewed online at http://wec-sim.github.io/WEC-Sim/.

-# How to edit and update the WEC-Sim Users Guide (for developers)
+# How to edit and update the WEC-Sim Users Guide
-These instructions provide guidance on how to edit the WEC-Sim users-guide.

 ## Required packages
 1. Python